Skip to main content

 This is the default regime.
 The SCI is “transparent” for tax purposes: it does not pay tax as an entity.
 Each partner is taxed on their proportional share of the results, in the rental income category.

 In practice, it is as if you held the property directly, but with the legal flexibility of the SCI.
-You benefit from the same tax regime as direct ownership with unfurnished rental: micro-foncier or actual expense regime, deductible rental deficit, duration-based allowances on capital gains upon resale.
+You have the same tax regime as direct ownership with unfurnished letting: micro-foncier or actual expense regime, deductible rental deficit, duration-based allowances on capital gains on resale.

 Advantages: simple accounting (no balance sheet, just a 2072 declaration), private individual capital gains regime on resale (progressive allowances, full exemption after 22 years for income tax), no double taxation.